mscott99/Obsidian-Paper-Export/README.md

 ## Known Limitations
 There are two main limitations:
 1. An embed link that is not on a new line.
 It will throw an error.
+2. Display math symbols in the markdown should be on a new line (no \$\$ ... \$\$ inline).
-2. Repeated Embeds: if a file embedded multiple times, it will revert all but the first embed to a wikilink.
-This limitation happens in order to have well-defined references.
+3. Repeated Embeds: if a file embedded multiple times, it will revert all but the first embed to a wikilink.
+This limitation is intentional; it allows for well-defined references.

 ## Supported Elements
 Most markdown elements that you can find in the obsidian are supported.